Jetronic: K-Jetronic (1973–1994)

-Mechanical fuel injection, 'K' stands for "Kontinuierlich", meaning continuous.
+Mechanical multi-point fuel injection, 'K' stands for "Kontinuierlich", meaning continuous.
 Commonly called 'Continuous Injection System (CIS) in the USA.
 K-Jetronic is different from pulsed injection systems in that the fuel flows continuously from all injectors, while the fuel pump pressurises the fuel up to approximately 5 bar (73.5 psi).
 The volume of air taken in by the engine is measured to determine the amount of fuel to inject.
 This system has no lambda loop or lambda control.
-K-Jetronic debuted in the 1973.5 Porsche 911T in January 1973, and was later installed into a number of Porsche, Volkswagen, Audi, BMW, Mercedes-Benz, Rolls-Royce, Bentley, Lotus, Ferrari, Peugeot, Nissan, Renault, Volvo, Saab, TVR and Ford automobiles.
+K-Jetronic debuted in the 1973.5 Porsche 911T in January 1973 and was later installed into a number of Porsche, Volkswagen, Audi, BMW, Mercedes-Benz, Rolls-Royce, Bentley, Lotus, Ferrari, Peugeot, Nissan, Renault, Volvo, Saab, TVR and Ford automobiles.
 The final car to use K-Jetronic was the 1994 Porsche 911 Turbo 3.6.

 Fuel is pumped from the tank to a large control valve called a fuel distributor, which divides the single fuel supply line from the tank into smaller lines, one for each injector.
 The fuel distributor is mounted atop a control vane through which all intake air must pass, and the system works by varying fuel volume supplied to the injectors based on the angle of a moving vane in the air flow meter, which in turn is determined by the volume of air passing the vane, and by the control pressure.
 The control pressure is regulated with a mechanical device called the control pressure regulator (CPR) or the warm-up regulator (WUR).
 Depending on the model, the CPR may be used to compensate for altitude, full load, and/or a cold engine.
 The injectors are simple spring-loaded check valves with nozzles; once fuel system pressure becomes high enough to overcome the counterspring, the injectors begin spraying.

 K-Jetronic (Lambda)

-First introduced in the Volvo 265 in 1976 and later used in the DeLorean in 1981.
-A variant of K-Jetronic with closed-loop lambda control, also named Ku-Jetronic, the letter u denominating USA.
+First introduced on the PRV V6, appearing initially in the Volvo 264 in 1974 and later used in other cars such as the Peugeot 504 and 604, Renault 30, and in the DMC DeLorean in 1981.
+A variant of K-Jetronic with closed-loop lambda control, also named Ku-Jetronic, the letter u denominating USA, came in the US version of Porsche 911 in 1980-1983.
 The system was developed to comply with U.S.A. state of California's California Air Resources Board exhaust emission regulations, and later replaced by KE-Jetronic.